This post was updated to bring you the most up-to-date tips, October 2020.

 Keeping college students sheltered from the harsh realities of the working world is impossible.
-To lessen the shock, it’s crucial career services gives them the tools and resources necessary to begin preparing for a career.
-In fact, you can use employee engagements strategies that employers use in the office everyday to set them on the right path.
+To lessen the shock, it’s essential career services gives them the tools and resources necessary to begin preparing for a career.
+In fact, you can use employee engagement strategies that employers use in the office every day to set them on the right path.

 Here’s how to start training your college students for the big jump into their careers:

 Much like employees at the office, positivity is a huge motivation factor for students.
 If students are going above and beyond their degree requirements, take note.
-Recognize their volunteering, internship, and academic accomplishments in both a one-on-one and public setting.
-Put a recognition section in the quarterly magazine, use the college’s Facebook, Twitter, and website pages to showcase those who are achieving great things.
-Not only will this positivity bring pride to those acknowledged, it will motivate others to push themselves into accomplishing even more.
+Recognize their volunteering, internship, and academic success in both a one-on-one and public setting.
+Put a recognition section in the quarterly magazine, use the college’s Facebook, Twitter, and website pages to showcase those who achieve great things.
+Not only will this positivity bring pride to those acknowledged, but also it will motivate others to push themselves into accomplishing even more.

-Feedback is crucial in both a business and classroom setting.
-When creating well-rounded students, you in turn create well-rounded employees — which involves both positive and negative feedback.
-Take a note from employees on this one: while Quantum Workplace’s report shows two-third of employees want immediate feedback at work — even if it’s negative — 35 percent of employees surveyed by Office Vibe say they wait over three months to receive any feedback.
+Feedback is crucial in both a business and a classroom setting.
+When creating well-rounded students, you create well-rounded employees — which involves both positive and negative feedback.
+Take a note from employees on this one: nearly 60% of workers who received regular feedback during informal meetings were extremely or very motivated at work, according to a 2019 study from Joblist.

 The employee engagement strategy of immediate feedback is perfect for college students as well.
-While helping students find a career path, let them know where they’re doing well and what areas they can improve in.
-Mock interviews are an example of an area where timely feedback is most necessary.
+While helping students find a career path, let them know where they’re doing well and what areas they can improve.
+Mock interviews are an example of an opportunity where timely feedback is most necessary.
 Students need to immediately understand what they did well and where they can improve.

 You know how stressful your job can be, and good career service professionals know just how much pressure is on their students — so why treat the stressors differently?
 As employers focus more on employee well-being, career service professionals need to teach students how to handle their many stresses to prepare for future workloads.

-Have your students begin implementing 10-15 minute breaks into their normal studying routine.
-This will show them how breaking up the monotony isn’t a distraction, but can actually increase productivity.
+Have your students begin implementing 10-15 minute breaks into their regular studying routine.
+This will show them how breaking up the monotony isn’t a distraction, but can increase productivity.